 After getting in your workout clothes, While you are in the squat position, walk with your hands planted firmly at your front & around the spine.
 Then start lifting the hips halfway so the heels are set comfortably on the ground.

 Then bring the hands back.
-They should be around 12 inches apart from the front side of your toes.
+They should be around 12 inches from your toes’ front side.
 Separate the hands by opening them shoulder-distance apart while spreading the fingers wide.

 Then shift the gaze forward & bend both of your elbows slightly.
 After that, Place the knees at the back of the upper arms, like they are a shelf, keep the fingertips hugging on the mat and start leaning the whole weight on your arms by making your toes feel light.